Joel Osteen Net Worth

 Osteen generally avoids preaching about controversial and political issues like gay marriage and abortion, however, he has stated that the church can sometimes overly focus on a single issue to the point of neglecting other issues.
 He has stated that he does not approve of homophobia.
 Osteen has also stated his support for Israel.
 In 2011, Osteen, along with Lakewood Church, was sued for copyright infringement by the band The American Dollar.
 A judge ruled in favor of Osteen.

-Joel Osteen House: Joel, his wife Victoria Osteen, and their two children live in a 17,000 square-foot mansion in the Houston suburbs that is worth an estimated $10.5 million.
+Social media detractors like to point out that Joel, his wife Victoria Osteen, and their children live in a 17,000 square-foot mansion in the Houston suburbs.
+The Osteens reportedly paid $10.5 million for the home in 2010.
+According to Zillow, the home is worth an $14 – $16 million.

 |Net Worth:||$100 Million|